-Impairments of \$10.5 million and \$30.6 million were recorded within other expense, net for the years ended December 31, 2016 and 2015, respectively.
-The method used to determine fair values of the real estate investment included using Level 2 inputs in the form of observable market quotes from local real estate broker service firms.
+In addition, during the years ended December 31, 2016 and 2015 we recorded impairment losses of \$10.5 million and \$30.6 million, respectively, at our Venezuelan subsidiary to write down the carrying value of a real estate investment to its fair value.
+The method used to determine fair values for both assets included using Level 2 inputs in the form of a sale and purchase agreement for the certain manufacturing assets and observable market quotes from local real estate broker service firms for the Venezuela real estate investment.